Push to strip Confederate emblem from Mississippi flag heats up

 The Mississippi Legislative Black Caucus asked Gov. Phil Bryant to call a special session.
 Chairwoman State Rep. Sonya Williams-Barnes, D-Miss., said the events in Charlottesville remind people that Confederate symbols have no place in Mississippi’s state flag.

-“When there is a pending economic development deal, the Governor declares a special session and calls representatives and senators back to Jackson to pass legislation,” Williams-Barnes said in press release.
+“When there is a pending economic development deal, the Governor declares a special session and calls representatives and senators back to Jackson to pass legislation,” Williams-Barnes said in a press release.
 “Simply, there is no legislation that would do more to improve the image and economy of Mississippi than changing the flag.”

 This year’s regular session for the Mississippi State Legislature ended in late March but the governor has the power to call lawmakers back to the capital for an extraordinary session.